-When working with larger commercial and apartment properties, there are two major actions:
+When working with larger commercial and apartment properties be aware of the things that have the potential of adding value.

-- Be aware of the things that have the potential of adding value, taking advantage of this knowledge and moving quickly before another buyer can purchase or option the property. - Do the required homework on the property.
-A feasibility analysis can measure the ability to add value.
+Do the required homework on the property.
+A feasibility study can measure the capacity to add value.

 There may be many other measures that must be taken, such as market analyses, applications for new zoning, design and construction planning and a plan for marketing.